Poland: Tourism

 Malbork Castle is the largest castle in the world measured by land area and a UNESCO World Heritage Site.

 In 2020, the total value of the tourism industry in Poland was 104.3 billion PLN, then equivalent to 4.5% of the Polish GDP.
 Tourism contributes considerably to the overall economy and makes up a relatively large proportion of the country's service market.
 Nearly 200,000 people were employed in the accommodation and catering (hospitality) sector in 2020.
 In 2021, Poland ranked 12th most visited country in the world by international arrivals.

-Tourist attractions in Poland vary, from the mountains in the south to the wide sandy beaches Baltic Sea in the north.
+Tourist attractions in Poland range from the mountains in the south to the beaches on the Baltic Sea in the north.
 Many trail of rich architectural and cultural heritage.
 Among the most recognisable landmarks are Old Towns in Kraków, Warsaw, Wrocław (dwarf statues), Gdańsk, Poznań, Lublin, Toruń and Zamość as well as museums, zoological gardens, theme parks and the Wieliczka Salt Mine, with its labyrinthine tunnels, underground lake and chapels carved by miners out of rock salt beneath the ground.
 There are over 100 castles in the country, largely within the Lower Silesian Voivodeship (including the Piast Castles Trail), and also on the Trail of the Eagles' Nests; the largest castle in the world by land area is situated in Malbork.
 The German Auschwitz concentration camp in Oświęcim, and the Skull Chapel in Kudowa-Zdrój constitute dark tourism.
-Regarding nature based travel, notable sites include the Masurian Lake District and Białowieża Forest in the east; on the south Karkonosze, the Table Mountains and the Tatra Mountains, where Rysy and the Eagle's Path trail are located.
-The Pieniny and Bieszczady Mountains lie in the extreme south-east.
+Regarding nature based travel, notable sites include the Masurian Lake District and Białowieża Forest in the east; on the south Karkonosze, the Table Mountains, the Pieniny and the Tatra Mountains, where Rysy and the Eagle's Path trail are located.
+The Bieszczady Mountains lie in the extreme south-east.